Skip to main content

 Mode 2: Session Management (version: 'v2', multiAgent: false)โ€‹

-• Retrieves all active user sessions on initialization
+• Retrieves all active customer sessions on initialization based on customer ID

 • Continues existing session if botRoute matches